jamesonhearn/AgentBaker/doc/e2e-outbound-failure-sample.md

             require.Contains(s.T, raw, "Outbound connectivity check failed", "provision.json missing enriched text") },
     },
+    AllowedCSEExitCodes: []string{"50"},
 }
 ```

 Key points:

-1. **`VMConfigMutator` injects a short-lived Custom Script extension** that inserts an iptables `DROP` rule for outbound TCP/443 before `vmssCSE` runs.
+1. **`VMConfigMutator` injects a short-lived Custom Script extension** that rewrites `/etc/hosts` so `mcr.microsoft.com` resolves to `127.0.0.1`, guaranteeing the outbound probe fails without touching the rest of the iptables configuration.
 The script is Base64 encoded so we can safely embed it inside the extension payload.
 2. **`ProvisionAfterExtensions` on the stock `vmssCSE` extension** guarantees the blocker completes before the actual AgentBaker Custom Script starts.
+3. **`SkipDefaultValidation`, `SkipSSHConnectivityValidation`, and `AllowedCSEExitCodes`** allow the scenario to keep running even though `vmssCSE` exits with code 50, so follow-up validators can still fetch logs.
-3. **The validator fetches `/var/log/azure/aks/provision.json`** directly from the VMSS instance using `RunCommand` and asserts that the outbound failure text was propagated.
+4. **The validator fetches `/var/log/azure/aks/provision.json`** directly from the VMSS instance using `RunCommand` and asserts that the outbound failure text was propagated.

 ## Shell script reference